How to Use the Command 'fileicon' (with Examples)

 Explanation:

-The custom icon of the specified file or directory will be saved as a .icns file in the current directory.
+• path/to/file_or_directory: This is the target file or directory from which the custom icon will be exported.
+The extracted icon will be saved as a .icns file in the current working directory.

 Code: